SteamMomo/Drive-Buddy/README.md

 # Drive-Buddy

-Tell your contacts you are driving without even touching your phone.
+Tells your contacts you are driving without you even touching your phone.